Verne D. Mudge: Luzon

 With Leyte secured, 1st Cavalry Division was scheduled to take part in the landing on Luzon, the largest and most populous island in the Philippines.
 On January 27, 1945, after the 1st Cavalry had landed at San Fabian, Mudge was instructed by General of the Army Douglas MacArthur to advance on Manila, liberate Santo Tomas Internment Camp with more than 3,700 Allied nationals interned there, and capture the Legislative Building and Malacañang Palace.
-The leading elements of his division liberated internees from Santo Tomas Camp on February 4 and division then advanced to Novaliches Dam, Balara Filters and Manila Water Department which they captured two weeks later.
-This action prevented Japanese destroy these installations of what remained of Manila.
+The leading elements of his division liberated internees from Santo Tomas Camp on February 4, and the division then advanced to Novaliches Dam, Balara Filters and Manila Water Department, which they captured two weeks later.
+This action prevented the Japanese from destroying these installations of what remained of Manila.

-In the morning of February 28, Mudge was inspecting a battle line near Antipolo southeast of Manila while his driver was wounded by Japanese fire.
-He returned to the same section of the battle line with a new driver later that day, but while he was inspecting a destroyed enemy dugout which the Army Engineers had blasted, a dying Japanese soldier detonated a grenade, with shrapnel from the blast seriously wounding Mudge in the abdomen.
-Mudge was replaced in commmand of 1st Cavalry Division by brigadier general Hugh F. T. Hoffman who served under him during the Admiralty Islands campaign and already replaced him in command of 2nd Brigade.
+On the morning of February 28, Mudge was inspecting a battle line near Antipolo southeast of Manila while his driver was wounded by Japanese fire.
+He returned to the same section of the battle line with a new driver later that day, but while he was inspecting a destroyed enemy dugout which the Army Engineers had blasted, a dying Japanese soldier detonated a grenade, and shrapnel from the blast seriously wounded Mudge in the abdomen.
+He was replaced in command of 1st Cavalry Division by Brigadier General Hugh F. T. Hoffman, who had served under him during the Admiralty Islands campaign and had already replaced him in command of the 2nd Brigade.

 For his service in the Philippines, Mudge was awarded the Distinguished Service Cross, the United States Army's second highest military decoration for soldiers who display extraordinary heroism in combat with an armed enemy force.
-He also received the Distinguished Service Star from the government of the Philippines and Army Distinguished Service Medal for his overall service with 1st Cavalry Division.
+He also received the Distinguished Service Star from the government of the Philippines and the Army Distinguished Service Medal for his overall service with the 1st Cavalry Division.

 Later career and death

-Mudge was treated in the hospitals in the Philippines before he was transferred to Walter Reed Hospital in Washington, D.C. in June 1945.
-He spent total a year in Army hospitals before joined the Personnel Board of Secretary of War Robert P. Patterson in mid-February 1946.
-He retired from the Army on November 30, 1946, on account of his injuries sustained in the Philippines.
+Mudge was treated in Philippine hospitals before he was transferred to Walter Reed Hospital in Washington, D.C. in June 1945.
+He spent a year in Army hospitals before joining the Personnel Board of Secretary of War Robert P. Patterson in mid-February 1946.
+He retired from the Army on November 30, 1946, due to his injuries sustained in the Philippines.

-Following his retirement from the Army, Mudge accepted job as a Chief of the Professional Staff of the U.S. Senate Armed Services Committee and held this position until his second retirement in July 1956.
-He was consulted mostly in the matters related to the selective service and military training.
-His work for the committee was praised by many Government officials including Senator Richard B. Russell who highlighted that "Mudge had the ability to view legislation affecting servicemen from the civilian as well as the military viewpoint".
+Following his retirement from the Army, Mudge accepted a job as a chief of the professional staff of the U.S. Senate Armed Services Committee, and held this position until his second retirement in July 1956.
+He was consulted mostly on matters related to the selective service and military training.
+His work for the committee was praised by many government officials, including Senator Richard B. Russell, who said, "Mudge had the ability to view legislation affecting servicemen from the civilian as well as the military viewpoint".

-Beside his work in the Armed Services Committee, Mudge was also active in the First Cavalry Division Association where he was elected President in November 1948, succeeding Major general William C. Chase.
+Beside his work in the Armed Services Committee, Mudge was also active in the First Cavalry Division Association, of which he was elected president in November 1948, succeeding Major General William C. Chase.